 Recently, a customer approached Ditto.
-Before purchasing a health insurance policy from us, they already had one but weren’t happy with the old insurer’s claim settlement process.
+Before purchasing a health insurance policy from us, they already had one, but weren’t happy with the old insurer’s claim settlement process.
+It should be noted that not all insurers are among the top 10 health insurance companies by CSR in India.

 This is when they booked a call with us, and we reassured them that purchasing a good health insurance plan alone is not important, but purchasing one from a good insurer is also equally important.